 Faustus – 2016 Halsway Manor Artists in Residence

-Benji, Saul & Paul have now completed their new album ‘Death and Other Animals’, recorded at Halsway Manor and including material drawn from the Halsway archive.
-The album is scheduled for release on 7 October, and the trio embark on a UK-wide tour during October – click here to see if they’re appearing locally to you!
+Over their time as Artists in Residence Faustus; Benji, Saul & Paul completed their new album ‘Death and Other Animals’, recorded at Halsway Manor which includes material drawn from the Halsway archive.
+The album is scheduled was released on 7 October before the trio embarked on a UK-wide tour during October – click here to see if they’re appearing locally to you!

-Faustus have run two courses at Halsway during this year, working with musicians and singers to share their expertise in sourcing, arranging and performing traditional material.
+Faustus ran two courses at Halsway during this year, working with musicians and singers to share their expertise in sourcing, arranging and performing traditional material.
 The second course culminated in recordings – listen here:

 - Sprig of Thyme